alfonsus20/simple-shop/README.md

 # Simple E-Commerce Website

-A simple e-commerce website which has several features:
+A simple e-commerce website for Erajaya technical test.
+This website has several features:

 - Product List
 - Product Detail